AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 **Note 1:** The `rowHeight` data field allows setting the height of an indvidual row.
 Levels of the header can be also adjusted individually – see [Header: Level Height](Timeline/Header#level_height).

 **Note 2:** Timeline elements automatically adjust to the row height.
-Articles in the [Elements](Elements/Overview) section explain how to set the height of elements manually.
+The [Elements](Elements) section explains how to set the height elements manually.

 In the sample below, there is a Gantt chart with the row and header height adjusted: